AliothCancer/analisi_env/README.md

 # The Aim of this repo
 The aim is to provide an already set up environment using rust and python to code.
+But actually at the moment it is just a repo that for my own purposes, so I don't care if there is bad coding and it is not suitable for other use-cases.

 # What can you do
 - Rust coding in lib.rs